 The grant will pay for a roll out of temporary measures to allow people to walk, cycle, and queue for buses and shopping while adhering to the physically distancing guidance.
 Measures taking place include pedestrianisation, pavement widening, temporary bike lanes, and one-way walking.

 Union Street and nearby streets were the first to have the new works installed, and they are continuing to have changes and additional works.
-Other areas which have had temporary changes to the road layout and on-street parking to widen pavements include Torry, Rosemount, and George Street.
+Other areas which have had temporary changes to the road layout and on-street parking to widen pavements include Torry, Rosemount, George Street and the beach area.
 The later stages of the works will see temporary changes on Peterculter, Cults and North Deeside Road.

 The detailed designs for these other areas are being drawn up and approved in a rolling programme of works, and these detailed designs will be made public only after they’re approved.
 Please remember the designs are continually being reviewed and feedback from businesses, the public and other stakeholders s being taken into consideration.

 People can give feedback either via the online physical distancing measures consultation at physical distancing measures consultation.